illinois-impact/gpu-algorithms-labs/labs/binning/README.md

 ## Instructions

-Edit the kernel `gpu_cutoff_binned_kernel` to implement the computation on the GPU --- the number of bins has been fixed to `1024` so that scan operations can be performed in a single thread block.
-The kernels `histogram`, `scan`, and `sort` must be edited to perform the appropriate operations for input binning.
-You must loop over the bins and for each bin check if either of its bounds is within the cutoff range.
+Edit the kernels incrementally in the following order: `gpu_normal_kernel`, `gpu_cutoff_kernel` and `gpu_cutoff_binned_kernel` to implement the computation with different optimization techniques on the GPU.
+For the `gpu_cutoff_binned_kernel` you must loop over the bins and for each bin check if either of its bounds is within the cutoff range.
 If yes, you must loop over the input elements in the bin, check if each element is within the cutoff range, and if yes include it in your computation.
+Initial tests will perform preprocessing for `gpu_cutoff_binned_kernel` on the CPU, however the last set of test will attempt preprocessing on the GPU.
+You must edit the `histogram`, `scan`, and `sort` kernels to perform the preprocessing on the GPU.
+The number of bins has been fixed to `1024` so that `scan` operations can be performed in a single thread block.

 Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.